Make Canada your gateway to the world

 Increased Market Access – CETA will offer companies operating in Canada guaranteed preferential market access to both the EU and North American markets.

-- Enhanced Investor Protection – CETA will provide Canadian and EU investors with greater certainty, transparency and protection for their investments.
+- Enhanced Investor Protection – CETA provides Canadian and EU investors with greater certainty, transparency and protection for their investments.

-- Easing of Investment Restrictions – The net benefit review threshold under the Investment Canada Act will be raised from the current C$600 million to C$1.5 billion following CETA’s entry into force.
+- Easing of Investment Restrictions – The net benefit review threshold under the Investment Canada Act has been raised from C$600 million to C$1.5 billion following CETA’s entry into force.

 - Advantage over Other Countries in the Americas – None of the other top destinations for EU investment in the Americas (the US, Mexico, Brazil) have investment treaties in place with all 28 EU Member States